Objectives and competences

 • students will be able to describe the characteristics of the European labour market,

-• students will be able to analyze and interpret labour market data,
+• students will be able to analyze and interpret data in the field of the labour market,

-• students will be able to identify and formulate problematic situations in the labour market,
+• students will be able to identify and formulate problem situations in the labour market,

-• students will be able to think critically and analytically in the context of the European labour market,
+• students will be able to apply critical and analytical thinking in the context of the European labour market,

 • students will be able to propose solutions to complex problems in the labour market.